railwayapp/docs/src/docs/guides/logs.md

 ## Build / Deploy Panel

-Logs for a specific deployment can be viewed by clicking on the deployment in dashboard, useful when debugging application failures.
+Logs for a specific deployment can be viewed by clicking on the deployment in the service window, useful when debugging application failures.

 <Image
 src="https://res.cloudinary.com/railway/image/upload/v1722993852/docs/CleanShot_2023-09-08_at_10.55.06_2x_co6ztr.png"